-At the Jackson Institute’s founding in 2009, Yale committed to naming a potential future professional school for global affairs after John Jackson ’67 and his wife Susan, which contradicts recent comments from administrators that the name of the potential school is still under consideration.
+At the Jackson Institute’s founding in 2009, Yale committed to naming a potential professional school for global affairs after John Jackson ’67, which contradicts recent comments from administrators who said that the name of the school is still under consideration.

 If the University decides to create a school of global affairs, Jackson will donate an amount equivalent to $40 million in 2014 to be adjusted by the Consumer Price Index.
 The revelation comes amid debates across Yale and among the Corporation members over whether to open the University’s thirteenth professional school.

 “In 2019-2020, the Provost will undertake a review for the President and the Yale Corporation to assess whether the Institute should be converted into an independent professional school,” the gift agreement states. “… In consideration of the Donors’ additional commitment, the school will be named the Jackson School of Global Affairs.”

 Former University President Rick Levin and Vice President for Development Joan O’Neill did not respond to request for comment.

 In 2009, Yale established the Jackson Institute for Global Affairs, after a $50 million gift from ex-pharmaceutical businessman and philanthropist, John Jackson, and his wife Susan.
 The gift agreement, which was signed on April 1, 2009, outlines the terms of Jackson’s donation and specifies how Yale will use the gift.
 According to the document, Yale agreed to transfer the existing operating budget that supported the now-defunct master’s International Relations program and undergraduate International Studies major to the then-new institute.
 In addition, the University committed to allocating $24 million from its existing endowment resources to support the new institute and raising ten million dollars for new professorships.